-AT&T offering $100 bill credit with Nexus 7 HSPA+ purchase and two-year data contractAlex Wagner - Deputy Managing Editor, News Desk
+AT&T offering $100 bill credit with Nexus 7 HSPA+ purchase and two-year data contractAlex Wagner - Editorial Director of News and Content

 The Nexus 7 has been available with built-in AT&T HSPA+ connectivity for a few months now, but for folks that've yet to pull the trigger on the cellular-enabled Jelly Bean tablet, AT&T has introduced an offer that may finally get that wallet to open up.
 Over on the Nexus 7 with HSPA+'s Google Play product page, it's been revealed that AT&T will give buyers a $100 bill credit if they agree to a two-year postpaid data plan or Mobile Share add-on with their new Android slate.
 The Nexus 7 itself costs $299, and then AT&T offers the following data plan options: